D4L/projectEuler/README.md

 =====================

 -n a site which hosts challenging math/programming problems.
 [Project Euler](http://projecteuler.net).

-I've done some Project Euler Problems beforehand but my solutions got deleted at the same time I reformatted my computer.
+I've done some Project Euler problems beforehand but my solutions got deleted at the same time I reformatted my computer.
 Now, I get to do them again!

 How to View
 -----------